 We do reenactment.
 We being our entire family, from my son who was a Tudor baby aged 4 months last summer, through to my partner Tim.

-The clothes are simple in some ways, and complicated in others.
+The clothes are simple in some ways and complicated in others.
 No zips, velcro, very few buttons.
-Lots of hooks and eyes, and warmth is provided by layering.
+Lots of hooks and eyes; warmth is provided by layering.
 If you’re going to reenact, the clothes you wear have to be as authentic as possible, which means hunting for natural linen of a sensible weight months beforehand, and scouring online shops for pure wool in appropriate colours for the other layers.

 Women wear petticoats, which are linen bodices and wool skirts, under a kirtle or gown (looks kind of like a pinafore dress.
 Eyelets and lacing are another way of using up your leisure time.
 My daughter sewed her own linen bodies (bodice) this year, and it has 48 eyelets.
 That’s 48 holes that have to be made with an awl, then sewn around, a bit like a mini buttonhole, to stop them closing up.
 Then you have laces that go through the holes to close your garment up.

 No cars.
-And working class tudors walked, basically.
-We experience that, when we come up from the campsite on to the manor on a morning.
-At least we don’t have to worry about lunch – we get pottage made for us by the sotlers, which would have happened.
+And working class Tudors walked, basically.
+We experience that when we come up from the campsite on to the manor on a morning.
+At least we don’t have to worry about lunch – we get pottage made for us by the settlers, which would have happened.
 If your food was included you got less money in your wages, but it saves time and effort too.

-Pottage is cooked in a pot, and tends to be a kind of vegetable stew of whatever is in season.
-No potatoes or tomatoes though – they hadn’t been imported back then.
+Pottage is cooked in a pot and tends to be a kind of vegetable stew of whatever is in season.
+No potatoes or tomatoes; they hadn’t been imported back then.